 However, in the last few days, I’ve been sharply reminded that a problematic culture is not something that only occurs in the private sector.
 The entire city council of Geelong, Victoria – including controversial mayor Darryn Lyons – is facing the sack after the release of a damning Commission of Inquiry report.

-The report (which, if you’re so inclined, you can read in its entirety here) details an extremely concerning culture, wherein bullying, harassment and inappropriate behaviour are rife.
+The report details an extremely concerning culture, wherein bullying, harassment and inappropriate behaviour are rife.
 Numerous examples of toxic behaviours are provided in the report, all of which paint a picture of a council unable to work together appropriately to govern their city.

 “The Workplace Culture Review identified not only the extent and nature of workplace bullying in Greater Geelong City Council, but also a number of related cultural and contributing factors, including the lack of support for staff to make a complaint, staff fear of unfair treatment or reprisal, managers mimicking or modelling inappropriate behaviours by Councillors contrary to the Councillor Code of Conduct, the Councillors not acting as a team, negative gender stereotypes and behaviours, and inappropriate relationships and use of media, including social media.